Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 What is the maximum civil penalty for employing an illegal worker?

 The Home Office can impose up to £45,000 per illegal worker for a first breach and £60,000 for a repeat breach within three years.
 These levels apply to breaches identified on or after 13 February 2024.
-The exact amount depends on whether the employer self-reported, cooperated, or showed effective right to work practices that could justify a warning instead of a penalty.
+The exact amount depends on whether the employer self-reported, cooperated or demonstrated effective right to work practices that could justify a warning instead of a penalty.

 How do I challenge or appeal a Civil Penalty Notice?

-You can object in writing within 28 days of the date of the Civil Penalty Notice (or as specified on your notice).
-Use the official Civil Penalty Objection Form and include evidence such as right to work checks, online profile pages, or Employer Checking Service results.
+You can object in writing within 28 days of the due date specified in the Civil Penalty Notice.
+Use the official Civil Penalty Objection Form and include evidence such as right to work checks, online profile pages or Employer Checking Service results.
 If the objection is rejected or only partly accepted, you can appeal to the County Court (or Sheriff Court in Scotland) within 28 days.
 If successful, the court can cancel or reduce the penalty.

 Can I reduce my penalty if I cooperate with the Home Office?

-Employers that actively cooperate, by responding to information requests within ten days, submitting complete records, and correcting errors, may qualify for a £5,000 reduction per illegal worker.
+Employers that actively cooperate, by responding to information requests within the deadline stated in the Information Request, submitting complete records and correcting errors, may qualify for a £5,000 reduction per illegal worker.
 A further £5,000 reduction applies for self-reporting the suspected breach with a Home Office reference number.
-A first-time offender who also shows effective right to work systems can receive a warning rather than a monetary penalty.
+A first-time offender who also shows effective right to work systems can receive a Warning Notice instead of a monetary penalty.

 Does paying quickly make a difference?

-A first-time penalty qualifies for a 30% fast payment reduction if paid in full within 21 days of the notice date.
+A first-time penalty qualifies for a 30% fast payment reduction if paid in full within 21 days of the notice.
 Instalments can be agreed over up to 24 months, but they do not attract any discount.
-Keep written confirmation of all payments as part of your audit trail.
+Written confirmation of all payments should be retained as part of the audit trail.

 What happens if I ignore the notice or miss a deadline?

-If you do not pay, object, or appeal within the set deadlines, the penalty becomes enforceable as civil debt.
-The Home Office can register the debt with the County Court, issue enforcement action, and publish your company details on its penalty list.
-Once published, removal is only possible after full payment and expiry of the appeal period.
+If you do not pay, object or appeal within the required time limits, the penalty becomes enforceable as civil debt.
+The Home Office can register the debt with the County Court, take enforcement action and publish your organisation’s details on its penalty list.
+Once published, removal is only possible after full payment and the expiry of appeal rights.

 How long should I keep right to work records?

 Records should be kept for the entire period of employment and for two years after it ends.
 For online checks, retain the profile page showing the verification result and date.
 For manual or IDSP checks, keep clear copies of the verified documents and record the check date.
-Records can be stored electronically as long as they are legible and retrievable.
+Records can be stored electronically provided they are legible and retrievable.

 What if a worker’s visa is expiring soon?

-You need to recheck before the expiry date.
-If the worker has applied to extend or vary their permission, use the Employer Checking Service to obtain a Positive Verification Notice, which confirms temporary right to work for six months.
+You should recheck before the expiry date.
+If the worker has applied to extend or vary their permission, use the Employer Checking Service to obtain a Positive Verification Notice confirming a temporary right to work for six months.
 Schedule a follow-up reminder before that notice expires and keep a copy on file.

 How does a civil penalty affect my sponsor licence?